citation-file-format/citation-file-format/README.md

 ## Create a new version / archive old versions

 1. Create a directory for the current version as documented in `./index.md`.
 E.g., if the current version is 1.0.0, create a directory `1.0.0` and copy `./index.md` to that directory.
-2. Set up `./index.md` for the new version by changing `version` in the metadata accordingly, e.g., tp `1.0.1`.
+2. Set up `./index.md` for the new version by changing `version` in the metadata accordingly, e.g., to `1.0.1`.